Water filter - How to choose a drinking water filter?

 Some heavy metals.

-Ultrafiltration (UF) water filter
+Ultrafiltration (UF) Water Filter

 Ultrafiltration stops:

-- Bacteria (E. coli, Salmonella, etc.);
+- Bacteria (E. coli, Salmonella, and others);

 - Parasites (Giardia, Cryptosporidium);